 - Participate in special projects in the fields of civil rights, international affairs, education and management.

 - Assist with processing expense reports and managing grants.

 - Assist with creating and compiling materials for programs, events, and presentations.

-The New York Education Department Intern will work closely with regional education staff on the implementation of the No Place For Hate (NPFH) program –an initiative designed to create inclusive communities and empower schools to challenge all forms of bigotry.
+The New York / New Jersey Education Department Intern will work closely with regional education staff on the implementation of the No Place For Hate (NPFH) program –an initiative designed to create inclusive communities and empower schools to challenge all forms of bigotry.

 - Provide administrative support to the regional education team:

 - Serve as a liaison to No Place For Hate Coordinators